redmarmaduke/online-marketplace/README.md

 This format conversion code was of interest since I spent some time working out how it worked.
 (I wasn't familiar with ?= and ?! regexp operators.)

+This regexp results in the match of three or fewer digits per replace attempt. ie.  1222333 will match 1 and then 222 and then 333.
+The regexp actually matches as many digits as it can where the remaining unmatched digits can be a multiple of a sequence of three digits (0,3,6,9, etc).

+?=(regexp) is :valid match on (regexp)
+?!(regexp) is :invalid match of (regexp) (the match will ignore the regexp match as part of the match) it also forces the match to be non-greedy  (ie. matches from right to left from the first non- number)

 ```javascript
 const Format = {